JuanitoFatas/Guides/guides/edge/upgrading_ruby_on_rails.md

 2. Support for the `encode_json` hook
 3. Option to encode `BigDecimal` objects as numbers instead of strings

-If you application depends on one of these features, you can get them back by adding the [`activesupport-json_encoder`](https://github.com/rails/activesupport-json_encoder) gem to your Gemfile.
+If your application depends on one of these features, you can get them back by adding the [`activesupport-json_encoder`](https://github.com/rails/activesupport-json_encoder) gem to your Gemfile.